NASA-PDS/registry/docs/source/user/load1.rst

 ********************

 Standalone Harvest tool loads extracted PDS4 metadata into Elasticsearch database.
-You have to configure following parameters:
+You have to configure following Elasticsearch parameters:

  * **url** - Registry (Elasticsearch) URL
  * **index** - Elasticsearch index name.
 This is an optional parameter.
 Default value is 'registry'.
  * **auth** - Registry (Elasticsearch) authentication configuration file.
 This is an optional parameter.

-The Registry security configuration is described in the <a href="../security/reg-mgr.html">following section</a>.

 Below are few examples: